-- 1> Copy the downloaded file onto a USB pen drive and plug in to the console. - 2> Click the 'Tools' menu on the toolbar, then the folder icon on the menu. - 3> Locate the downloaded file on the USB drive and double click on it to run it.
-Click 'Ok' on the warning box. - 4> Shut down and then restart the console (using the Restart Software button on the screen Tools menu is OK). - The console caches the FixtureLibrary folder into memory when the Patch option is first used.
+- 1> Locate the downloaded file TitanMobileFixtureLibrary.exe and double click on it to run it.
+Click 'Ok' on the warning box. - 2> Shut down and then restart the Titan software. - The console caches the FixtureLibrary folder into memory when the Patch option is first used.
 You therefore need to restart the console to ensure new fixture personalities are loaded (restarting the console application is sufficient). - Once a fixture is patched, its personality is embedded in the show file.
 Any changes to the fixture library will not affect fixtures patched in the show.
 You can use the [Update Personality] option in the patch menu to update patched fixtures if you need to.